tinobragaa/password-creator/README.md

 ### Display Password Interface
 - Tech jokes for good user experience;
-- Password displayed in different color for positive feeling;
+- The password displayed in a different color for positive feelings;
 - Prompt the user if they want to save;
 - Prompt the user if they want to restart or exit;
 - Input validation.